unicode-org/message-format-wg/exploration/maintaining-registry.md

 _Describe the proposed solution.
 Consider syntax, formatting, errors, registry, tooling, interchange._

-The MessageFormat WG will maintain three separate function and option registries beginning with the LDML46 release.
+The MessageFormat WG will a set of specifications that standardize the implementation of functions and options in the default namespace of MessageFormat v2 beginning with the LDML46 release.
+Implementations and users are strongly discourages from defining values that use the default namespace.
-Future updates to these registries will coincide with LDML releases.
+Future updates to these sets of functions and options will coincide with LDML releases.

-Each registry consists of a set of template-derived documents.
-Each _function_ or _option_ entry in a registry consists of a separate document.
+Each _function_ is described by a single specification document.
-An _option_ entry in a given registry will not be created if there is a corresponding _function_ entry in the same registry for which it is an _option_.
-Proposals to include functions into the default registry or to include functions or options into the RGI registry or to include functions or options into the Unicode reserved namespace registry need to follow a specific process.
+Each such document will use a common template.
+A _function_ can be a _formatting function_,
+a _selector_,
+or both.

+The specification will indicate if the _formatting function_, the _selector function_, or, where applicable, both are `Standard` or `Optional`.
+The specification must describe operands, including literal representations.

+The specification includes all defined _options_ for the function.
+Each _option_ must define which values it accepts.
+An _option_  is either `Standard` or `Optional`.

+_Functions_ or _options_ that have an `Optional` status must have a maturity level assigned.
-The three registries are:
+The maturity levels are:

-1. **Default Registry**
-This is a _function_ registry.
-It includes _functions_ (and only functions) that are normatively required to be implemented by all implementations.
+- **Proposed**
+- **Accepted**
+- **Released**
+- **Deprecated**

+_Functions_ and _options_ that have a `Standard` status have only the `Released` and `Deprecated` statuses.

+* An _option_ can be `Standard` for an `Optional` function.
+  This means that the function is optional to implement, but that, when implemented, must include the option.
+* An _option_ can be `Optional` for a `Standard` function.
+  This means that the function is required, but implementations are not required to implement the option.
+* An _option_ can be `Optional` for an `Optional` function.
+  This means that the function is optional to implement and the option is optional when implementing the function.

-Each function describes it's operand or operands, its formatting options (if any) and their values, its selection options (if any) and their values, its formatting behavior (if any), its selection behavior (if any), and its resolved value behavior.
+A function specification describes the functions _operand_ or _operands_, its formatting options (if any) and their values, its selection options (if any) and their values, its formatting behavior (if any), its selection behavior (if any), and its resolved value behavior.

-Items in this registry are stable and subject to stability guarantees.
+`Standard` functions are stable and subject to stability guarantees.
 Such entries will be limited in scope to functions that can reasonably be implemented in nearly any programming environment.
 > Examples: `:string`, `:number`, `:datetime`, `:date`, `:time`

-2. **Recommended for General Implementation**
-("RGI", deliberately similar to RGI in emoji, although we probably want to change the name as the words inside the acronym are themselves different) This registry can contain _functions_.
-It can also contain _options_ registered for _functions_ found in the default registry.
+`Optional` functions are stable and subject to stability guarantees once they reach the status of **Released**.
-Implmentations are not required to implement either _functions_ or _options_ to claim MF2 conformance, but MUST NOT implement functions or options that conflict with RGI entries.
+Implmentations are not required to implement _functions_ or _options_ with an `Optional` status when claiming MF2 conformance.
-Each function describes it's operand or operands, its formatting options (if any) and their values, its selection options (if any) and their values, its formatting behavior (if any), its selection behavior (if any), and its resolved value behavior.
-Each option registry entry describes whether it affects formatting, selection or both;
-what its values are;
-and whether it is retained or affects the resolved value.
-Items in the RGI function or option registries are stable and subject to stability guarantees except that they MAY be promoted to the default registry.
+Implementations MUST NOT implement functions or options that conflict with `Optional` functions or options.

+`Optional` values may have their status changed to `Standard`, but not vice-versa.

 > Option Examples `:datetime` might have a `timezone` option in LDML46.
 > Function Examples: We don't currently have any, but potential work here
 > might includes personal name formatting, gender-based selectors, etc.

-RGI includes functions that are not normatively required but whose names, operands, and options are recommended.
-Implementations SHOULD use these function signatures when implementing the described functionality.
-This will promote message interoperability and reduce the learning curve for developers, tools, and translators.

-3. **Unicode Reserved Namespace**
-This registry is for items in the namespace `u:`, which is reserved for use by the Unicode Consortium.
+The CLDR-TC reserves the `u:` namespace for use by the Unicode Consortium.
-This registry can contain _functions_ or _options_.
+This namespace can contain _functions_ or _options_.
-Implementations are not required to implement any values found in this registry and may adopt or ignore registry entries at their discretion.
+Implementations are not required to implement these _functions_ or _options_ and may adopt or ignore them at their discretion, but are encouraged to implement these items.

-Items in the Unicode Reserved Namespace function or option registries are stable and subject to stability guarantees.
+Items in the Unicode Reserved Namespace are stable and subject to stability guarantees.
-This registry might sometimes be used to incubate functionality before promotion to the RGI or default registry in a future release.
+This namespace might sometimes be used to incubate functionality before promotion to the default namespace in a future release.
 In such cases, the `u:` namespace version is retained, but deprecated.
 > Examples: Number and date skeletons are an example of Unicode extension
 > possibilities.